prominence-eosc/docs/jobs.md

 * Output files
 * Required resources (e.g. CPU cores, memory, disk)
 * One or more task definitions
-* Policies (e.g. how many times should failing tasks should be retried)
+* Policies (e.g. how many times should failing tasks should be retried or where to run the job)
+* Notifications (e.g. to specify email notification upon job completion)

 Tasks execute sequentially within a job, and consist of the following:
 * Container image